gwaldron/osgearth/docs/source/references/colorfilters.rst

 Color Filter Reference
 ======================
-A *color fitler* is an inline, GLSL processor for an ImageLayer.
+A *color filter* is an inline, GLSL processor for an ImageLayer.
 The osgEarth terrain engine runs each image tile through its layer's color filter as it's being rendered on the GPU.
-You can chain color filter together to form an image processing pipeline.
+You can chain color filters together to form an image processing pipeline.

 osgEarth comes with several stock filters; you can create your own by implementing the ``osgEarth::ColorFilter`` interface.